 • スポットタイトル

-It is said that the herring fishing in Tomari Village started about 300 years ago.
-When the herring fishing reached its peak in the Meiji era (1868-1912), more than 50 herring farms stood side by side in Tomari-mura.
-The herring store, which brought enormous wealth by herring fishing, was also a symbol of prosperity of Tomari Village.
+It is said that herring fishing in Tomari Village began approximately 300 years ago from now.
+When herring fishing reached its golden age in the Meiji era, more than 50 herring fishing shacks lined up in Tomari Village.
+The herring fishing shacks, which brought enormous wealth through herring fishing, were also a symbol of Tomari Village's prosperity.

-The second floor of the "Former Kawamura Family Banya" was originally used by the Kawamura family as a guest room, where business meetings were held, and the prosperity of the past has been passed down to the present.
+The second floor of the "Former Kawamura Family Banya" is the part that the Kawamura family originally used for guests, and it seems they were also conducting business negotiations and so on there, conveying the prosperity of past times to the present.

-Inside the museum, valuable items donated by many people in Tomari Village that tell the story of herring fishing are displayed and preserved, creating a space filled with the history and culture of Tomari Village, which is open to the public as a museum for passing on local culture to future generations.
+Inside the hall, valuable items that tell the story of the state of herring fishing, donated by many people from Tomari Village, are exhibited and preserved, creating a space tightly packed with Tomari Village's history and culture, and it is widely open to the general public as a museum for conveying local culture to future generations.

 泊村